 With the exception of air-core coils, all power inductors possess certain saturation characteristics.
 That means inductance decreases with increasing levels of current.
 This is due to the various core materials, which start to lose their permeability more or less strongly after a certain induction level B is reached and in extreme cases take on the characteristics of air.
 The saturation characteristics of an inductor can be influenced by

 - the type of core material

 - the core geometry

 - and the air gap

-- manufacturing tolerances
+- manufacturing tolerances occur

-- thermal influences
+- there are temperature influences

 For this reason it is important to measure saturation characteristics during the development phase and quality inspection of power inductors.

 On the following pages some sample applications will be presented.